 The FORMAT parameter set to HE_SU, HE_MU, HE_TB, or HE_ER_SU.

+The FORMAT parameter set to EHT_MU, or EHT_TB.

 TGbe editor: Change the 6th paragraph as follows:

 The Duration/ID fields in the MAC headers of all MPDUs in an A-MPDU carry the same value.
-The Duration/ID fields in the MAC headers of the MPDUs in the A-MPDUs carried in the same a VHT MU PPDU and an HE MU PPDU all carry the same value.
+The Duration/ID fields in the MAC headers of the MPDUs in the A-MPDUs carried in the same a VHT MU PPDU, an HE MU PPDU, and an EHT MU PPDU all carry the same value.

 TGbe editor: Change the Table 9-529 as follows: